 One of the major issues in every divorce case is the division of timesharing between parents and the establishment of a parenting plan.
 Whether you are apart of a same sex couple or heterosexual couple, the division of time with your children is an emotional task that needs expertise, compassion, and knowledge of the law.
-Contact your Tallahassee Child Custody Attorney today to discuss your unique situation and your desires in a parenting plan.
+Contact your Florida Child Custody Attorney today to discuss your unique situation and your desires in a parenting plan.

 Time sharing refers to the schedule enacted by the court to determine the amount of time spent with each parent.
 Florida Statute 61.13(2)(b)(1), explicitly states:

 “It is the public policy of this state that each minor child has frequent and continuing contact with both parents after the parents separate… There is no presumption for or against the father or mother of the child or for or against any specific time-sharing schedule when creating or modifying the parenting plan of the child.”